 - IR preheaters to “de-size” the fiber prior to spreading

-Compaction rolls are the heart of the hot melt prepreg process.
-Heat and pressure are used to heat the resin from the carrier paper/film and transfer it into the spread fiber.
-The “flow” of the resin is dependent on the heat transfer from the compaction rolls to the resin.
+Compaction is the heart of the hot melt prepregging process.
+Heat and pressure raise the temperature of the resin and transfer it from the carrier paper or film onto the spread fiber web.
+Resin flow from carrier to fiber is dependent on the heat transfer from the compaction rolls to the resin.

-- True 0.0002” (0.005 mm) TIR rolls using sophisticated bearings and bearing housings – the rollers are finish ground in the bearings
+- True 0.0002” (0.005mm) TIR, using sophisticated bearings and bearing housings.
+The rolls are finish ground in the bearings.

 Heating and Cooling Plates

 Because conduction is the most efficient method to transfer heat, our UD systems incorporate high heat transfer machined aluminum heating and cooling plates.
 Aluminum is used to maximize efficiency.
 The plates are curved so that the web is in intimate contact with the plate over its entire length.

 Heating is achieved using embedded electric heaters or fluids (water or oil).
 Cooling relies on fluids only.
 The design of the heating/cooling systems and the selection of aluminum for these plates results in temperature accuracy/uniformity of 1 degree C across the web.